 #13 – The more “bloggy” your content is… the better.

 I think this goes hand-in-hand with numbers 1 and 5 above.
 People are on the Internet looking for quick answers to their pressing questions.

 At the same time, they tend to place a higher value on articles which describe people who’ve been in the same situation as them — people who have similar (or different) opinions as them, and people who are interested in hearing what others think about a given topic.

 That’s why blogging has taken off so well and it continues to be a reputable source of information.
 The Internet is filled with short and to-the-point content about anything and everything — firsthand accounts about everything under the sun!

 - a date

 - an author’s name

 - supporting photographs (they don’t have to be professional quality)

-- a different headline in the lead position each day
+- a different headline in the lead position on your website every so often

-For the record, our websites are more content-rich and niche-based than traditional blogs are.
+For the record, our websites are more content-rich and niche (based on one specific topic) than traditional blogs are.
+While many people use their blogs as a place to vent and rant their opinions in general, we try to stay on topic and and provide readers with useful “takeaways.”
 Maybe that has something to do with why we’ve managed to stick around longer than most ‘traditional’ bloggers have.